kevin-panoptic-dev/neuron-network/README.md

 # Neuron Network Implemented in Pure Python

-_The thing that makes neural networks appear challenging, is the math that is involved, and how scary it can sometimes look._
+_"The thing that makes neural networks appear challenging, is the math that is involved, and how scary it can sometimes look."_

 This repository is based on the awesome book [Neural Networks from Scratch](https://nnfs.io/), and the objective is th break down the overall complexity into smaller, more digestible pieces.